naraniyaishita/S47_Ishita_Capstone_Sparkl_/README.md

 1. Intialising GitHub Repository, adding README file for a brief introduction to the Project.
 2. Intialising Backend and Frontend.
 3. Deploying Backend and Frontend.
 4. Establishing connection with Database and creating database schema.
+5. Creating Landing page.